Henney24315/braid-simulator/README.md

-Copyright © HENNEY.
+Copyright © @HENNEY24315.
 All rights reserved.

 Unauthorized copying, modification, and distribution of this source code are strictly prohibited.